Collision Insurance Explained: What It Covers, Costs & When You Need It

 Cons

-• May not be worth it for older vehicles
+• May not be worth carrying on low-value older vehicles

 When Collision and Comprehensive Work Together

-Most insurers offer collision and comprehensive coverage as a package, commonly called "full coverage" along with liability insurance.
+Most insurers offer collision and comprehensive coverage as a package — commonly part of "full coverage" alongside liability.
 This combination protects you against virtually all vehicle damage scenarios.
-While collision handles crash-related damage, comprehensive covers everything from theft to hail damage to hitting deer.
+While collision handles crash-related damage, comprehensive covers everything from theft to hail to hitting a deer.

-The combination becomes essential for financed or leased vehicles, as lenders typically require both coverages.
-This requirement makes sense—protecting their collateral against all potential damages, not just collision scenarios.
-You'll maintain both coverages until you pay off the loan or lease.
+The combination is essential for financed or leased vehicles, as lenders typically require both coverages to protect their collateral against all potential losses.
+You'll maintain both until the loan or lease is paid off.

 Choosing Between Collision Only or Full Coverage